Have your say and be part of our community

 - Other highlights include a community consultation with tenants and community members, where participants took part in a live theatrical performance to discuss the growing importance of community housing in Sydney.

-All residents are welcome to attend all our events and we make every effort to cater for our elderly residents and those with a disability.
+All residents are welcome to attend all our programs and events and we make every effort to cater for our elderly residents and those with a disability.
+Find out more about our programs here.